What's the difference between <i> tags and <em> tags in HTML?

 Use CSS for appearance.
 Use HTML for meaning.

-If your goal is purely visual, eg making text render as italic without implying meaning, use a <span>
+If your goal is purely visual, eg making text render as italic without implying meaning, use

 with font-style: italic